Hull Council Minutes

 In 1883 Alice Acland persuaded the editor of the Co-operative News to let her have a 'Woman's Corner'.
 In the issue of 14 April 1883 it was anounced that 'The Woman's League for the Spread of Co-operation' had formed.
 The Women's Co-operative Guild came into confrontation with male co-operators over pacifism in the years around the First World War and attempts were made to promote global co-operation.
 The Guild ran the dramatically effective white poppy campaign in 1932, using white poppies as an inversion of the armistice symbol of the red poppy.
 The collection (ref U DCW) includes minutes, annual reports and publications for the period.

-The origins of Rose, Downs and Thompsons date back to 1777 when John Todd established the foundry in Hull.
-Products at that time included cannons and parts for windmills which were the company's first introduction into the world of oilseed crushing.
-As the Port of Hull grew it also became one of the world's largest centres for the crushing of oil bearing seeds and Rose Downs and Thompson Ltd. became a major supplier to this industry.
+The origins of Rose, Downs and Thompson date back to 1777 when John Todd established a foundry in Hull.
+Products at that time included cannons and parts for windmills, which were the company's first introduction into the world of oilseed crushing.
+As the port of Hull grew it also became one of the world's largest centres for the crushing of oil bearing seeds and Rose Downs and Thompson Ltd. became a major supplier to this industry.
 By 1820 the company had installed its first hydraulic press for expelling oil from Linseed.

 The Humber Conservancy Board had a wide range of powers governing the River Humber including aspects such as:

-- the removal or wrecks and other obstructions;
+- the removal of wrecks and other obstructions

 - bouyage and beaconage and the Pilotage of the Humber.

 There are also Rolls of Honour listing officers and servants of the Humber Conservancy who have been or are on active service in H.M.
-Forces c.1914-1919 (C DPD/1/11/1-3), Records relating to World War 1 pilotage and convoys in Grimsby 1914-1916 (C DPD/1/23) and details of the dues and registration fees levied on shipping by The Humber Conservancy Board during the war period, 1914-1918 (C DPD/1/16).
+Forces c.1914-1919 (C DPD/1/11/1-3), records relating to World War I pilotage and convoys in Grimsby 1914-1916 (C DPD/1/23) and details of the dues and registration fees levied on shipping by the Humber Conservancy Board during the war period, 1914-1918 (C DPD/1/16).

-'Secret.
+The collection (U DEW) contains a number of documents relating to the war years, including 'Secret.
 Government Business'.
-List of orders placed for armaments and explosives in the United States (U DEW2/9/35).
+List of orders placed for armaments and explosives in the United States (U DEW2/9/35); and 'Associated Line.
+Casualties 1914-1943' (U DEW2/18/44), which includes details of First World War losses.